How to Apply Iron-On Patches

-- ✔ Iron
+- ✔ Standard household iron

-- ✔ Thin cloth or baking paper
+- ✔ Thin cloth or parchment paper

-Step‑by‑Step Instructions
+Step-by-Step Application

 Position